Home Guides and Articles

 Chimney Pipe Buying Guide

-Trying to figure out what kind of piping you need to install your fireplace, stove, or any other hearth appliance can be an intimidating task.
-In an effort to simplify things for you, we will look at several aspects of the most common types of chimney pipe and explain their uses and applications.
+Figuring out what kind of piping you need to install your fireplace, stove, or other hearth appliance can be intimidating.
+To simplify things, we will examine several aspects of the most common types of chimney pipe and explain their uses and applications.

 Chimney Pipe Buying Guide

-What we plan to do is help you, the consumer, become a bit more familiar with chimney pipe.
-First and foremost, in any installation, you'll want to begin by consulting the owner's manual for your hearth appliance.
+We plan to help you familiarize yourself with chimney and stove pipe.
+First and foremost, in any installation, you'll want to consult the owner's manual for your hearth appliance.
 Different fireplaces and stoves have varying venting requirements.
-These requirements involve more than just the kind of pipe you need; it also includes specific information regarding clearances and offsets that must be followed for safe and proper installation.
+These requirements involve more than just the kind of pipe you need, like the DuraVent chimney pipe; they also include specific information regarding clearances and offsets that require following for safe and proper installation.
 If anything in your manual is unclear or confusing, contact the manufacturer of your appliance directly for clarification.

-But, if you need further assistance or simply can't get a hold of your manufacturer, feel free to give us a call at 800.203.1642 .
-Our NFI certified specialists will be happy to assist you in any way that they can.
+But if you need further assistance reaching your manufacturer, please call us at 800.203.1642.
+Our NFI-certified specialists will be happy to help you in any way they can.

 What is Class A Chimney Pipe?

-Class A chimney pipe has many names, often referred to as double-wall chimney pipe, triple-wall chimney pipe, all-fuel pipe, or insulated chimney pipe.
-Class A pipe is used to vent high-temperature exhaust released from wood, coal, and oil-burning appliances such as fireplaces, stoves, boilers, and furnaces.
+Class A chimney pipe has many names, including double-wall, triple-wall, all-fuel, and insulated chimney pipe.
+It vents high-temperature exhaust from wood, coal, and oil-burning appliances such as fireplaces, stoves, boilers, and furnaces.

 Not every venting system requires a Class A pipe, but it is absolutely necessary for use with all wood-burning fireplaces and stoves.